MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

      */
     OnAchievementComplete: CodeBlockEvent<[player: Player, scriptId: string]>;
 ```

+#### Resetting
+There are two ways of resetting the achievement completion or progression:
+1. Using scripting, by invoking the setAchievementComplete with the parameter complete set to false
+1. Through the systems menu > Quests.
+Click `Debug Quests` (represented with a gear icon).
+From here, click on Reset all quests or toggle off the individual quests to reset.

+!!! warning For tracked quests, the ppv variable has to be reset first, otherwise the quest will change back to completed.

 ## In-World Purchases (IWP)
 In-World Purchases (IWP) are transactions where players can use their Meta Credits to acquire in game items, enhancements or entitlements, and to give kudos to the world creator.
 Currently there is no limit to the number of transactions, but the individual pricing can only be set between 25 to 20,000 Meta Credits.